MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

     ![Setting API token to authorize App Center usage](~/api-docs/images/authorization_withtoken.PNG)

 4. If it shows "Authorized" and a Logout button, authorization was successful.
-On the top right corner of the pop up, click the "X" to exit the pop up.
+On the top-right corner of the pop-up, click the "X" to exit the pop-up.

 ## <a name="section07" />Making your first API call using OpenAPI (Swagger)